-As of May 2021, ECES has already obtained ten copyrights, which include a wide range of tools and methodologies aimed at supporting the implementation of its copyrighted ''A European Response to Electoral Cycle Support - EURECS'' strategy.
+As of October 2021, ECES has already obtained 12 copyrights, which include a wide range of tools and methodologies aimed at supporting the implementation of its copyrighted ''A European Response to Electoral Cycle Support - EURECS'' strategy.

 These innovative copyrights are a testimony to the leading-edge work of ECES across the globe, and to its commitment to continuous improvement to further contribute to democratic and electoral processes worldwide.